Dataset¶

 ValueError – If scaling method is not supported.

-Selects all spectra of specified label or sample.
+Selects all spectra of specified labels, samples, or files.
 Must set at least one of the parameters.

-label (str, optional) – Label name to keep, by default None
+labels (list of str, optional) – List of label names to keep, by default None

-sample (str, optional) – Sample name to keep, by default None
+samples (list of str, optional) – List of sample names to keep, by default None

 Contains only matching spectra.